Skip to Content

 Then they will drive you straight to your hotel without any juggling of luggage on public transport while getting stressed out.
 It's also possible to catch a coach from nearby countries or drive into Albania, but there are no trains to get into the country.

-Visa requirements: Travelers from most countries (including any EU countries, the USA, UK, Australia, Canada and New Zealand) don't need a visa to enter Albania, but make sure you check your personal visa requirements before making any travel arrangements.
+Visa requirements: Travelers from most countries (including EU, the USA, UK, Australia, Canada, and New Zealand) don't need a visa to enter Albania, but make sure you check your personal visa requirements before making any travel arrangements.

 Getting around: To travel between the major destinations in Albania there are buses, although it's probably actually easier to rent a car and drive yourself.
 The roads are usually pretty good by European standards and this is not a country where you need to worry about having your car broken into.

-Vaccinations: The CDC recommends that all travelers to Albania have received routine vaccines for things like chickenpox, measles, mumps and Covid-19.
+Vaccinations: The CDC recommends that all travelers to Albania receive routine vaccines for things like chickenpox, measles, mumps, and Covid-19.
 It's also recommended that you ensure you have been vaccinated for hepatitis A and hepatitis B.

 Accommodation: When looking for accommodation in Albania we recommend using Booking.com.
 They have so many great options to choose from, many places with free cancellation if needed.
 Their online customer service is excellent and available 24/7, plus it's super easy to book online.